Just because it’s cold outside doesn’t mean your winter salad has to be drab or out of season!

 Here’s how (it’s so easy!)

-On top of the pomegranates, I’ve also got this delicious salad topped with crisp, fresh fennel, sweet tangerines, and sugared bacon.
+On top of the pomegranates, I’ve also got this delicious salad topped with crisp, fresh fennel and sweet tangerines.

 All in all, this winter salad is layered with more goodness than you could imagine.
 It’s the best of cold weather produce (uh, plus hothouse lettuce) tossed with tangy vinaigrette.
 I’m making it for our Valentine’s Day spread- but you could give it to someone you love anytime the wind’s a-blowin’ outside and you feel like tucking into something fresh and delicious.Print